etetoolkit/ete/_sources/tutorial/tutorial_smartview.rst.txt

 .. image:: ../images/not_collapsed.png
 .. image:: ../images/collapsed.png

-By the way, did you notice that we did not create a ``TextFace`` in this case?
-If we pass a text to a ``Decoration`` instead of a face, it will assume that we want a simple text face with that content.

 ..
 TODO: See what the example of "all face positions" is about and update it.